NishilJ/OBA-Transit-Test/README.md

 # metroll
-A transit data web app built on the OneBusAway API.
+A transit information web app built on the OneBusAway API.